 The factor always refers to the unity of g/l.

-The factor value for density will be displayed and can be changed by toggling the arrow keys.
+The Factor value for density will be displayed and can be changed by toggling the arrow keys.
+Pressing the "Enter" key confirms the entry.

 7.2.6.4 Density lower-range value